-Carrie Underwood Wows In No Makeup Photo As Coronavirus Cancels Her Trip Home
+Carrie Underwood Wows In No-Makeup Photo As Coronavirus Concerns Cancel Her Trip Home

-Carrie Underwood stunned fans as she posted a completely makeup-free photo to social media and revealed how she’s riding out the coronavirus.
-The gorgeous mom of two used Instagram Stories on March 13 to post a completely bare-faced selfie as it was revealed that her concert in her home state of Oklahoma had been postponed.
+Carrie Underwood stunned fans as she posted a photo — one seeing her go completely makeup-free — to social media while revealing how she’s riding out the coronavirus (COVID-19).
+The gorgeous mom of two used her Instagram Stories on March 13 to post her selfie shortly after news broke that her show in her home state of Oklahoma had been postponed, showing fans what she had been doing instead of heading back to the Sooner State.

-The star showed fans how she spent her time instead of heading back to the Sooner State.
-As people across the world have been urged to stay at home to try and prevent the COVID-19 outbreak from spreading further, it looks like the country star is ready to take on the virus with her bulging muscles.
+As people across the world have been urged to stay home to try and prevent the COVID-19 outbreak from spreading further, that hasn’t stopped Underwood staying fit.

-The new snap, which can be seen via Pop Culture, showed Carrie when she laid down on a black mat with a huge smile on her face after what appeared to be a pretty intense workout.
+The snap, which can be seen via Pop Culture, showed Carrie on a black mat with a huge smile on her face, posing after what appeared to be a pretty intense workout.
 Though she didn’t reveal her exact location, it’s thought the star was at her home gym in Nashville, Tennessee.

 View this post on Instagram